SwedbankPay/developer.swedbankpay.com/modules-sdks/pax-terminal/instore-solution/NET/Methods/create.md

 ### Parameters

 * [SwpIfConfig][swpifconfig] - instance of a config object.
-* [ISwpTrmCallbackInterface][iswptrmcallbackinterface] - reference to an instance that handles available callbacks
+* [ISwpTrmCallbackInterface][iswptrmcallbackinterface] - reference to an instance that handles available callbacks.

 ### Returns